-All pupils will complete a GCSE in General English.
-Additionally, a number of pupils will be given the opportunity to study GCSE English Literature or GCSE Drama.
-These pupils will be identified by their English Teachers on the basis of aptitude and performance within classwork/homework and Year 10 Examinations.
+All students will complete a GCSE in General English.
+Additionally, a number of students will be given the opportunity to study GCSE English Literature.
+These students will be identified by their English Teachers on the basis of aptitude and performance within classwork/homework and Year 10 Examinations.
+There is further information on this course on page 12.